-I study financial institutions’ and markets’ impact on allocative efficiency:
+I study financial institutions’ and markets’ impact on prices and allocative efficiency.

 I have developed a modeling approach for granular dynamic economies that yields exact global solutions and only requires inverting sparse matrices.
 Several of my papers showcase this approach in settings with:

 Capital investment with adjustment costs and occasionally binding constraints